votinginfoproject/vip-specification/STYLEGUIDE.md

 ### Row ID

-The first column of each CSV file should be either "id" or "csvRowId", depending on whether the corresponding type has an "id" or "csvRowId" attribute.
+The first column of each CSV file should be either "id" or "objectId", depending on whether the corresponding type has an "id" or "objectId" attribute.
 We call the value of this column for a given row the "row ID."
 The row ID should be unique across all rows of a given file.